Can cats eat green beans? You may wonder if this food is appropriate for them after they spark up her curiosity.

 However, green beans are still a great snack full of protein that you can incorporate into your pet’s diet.

-This green snack is packed in vitamin C and antioxidants and may aid with constipation relief.
+This green snack is packed with vitamin C and antioxidants and may aid with constipation relief.
 The dietary fiber in green beans will help your cat if she has digestive problems.

 If your cat is overweight, this digestive stimulation could help her drop a few pounds.
 A small amount of these legumes weekly will fill her tummy due to the nutritional fiber they contain.
 Aside from that, it’s a low-calorie snack!